Rajan-sust/Bangla-in-Latex-with-Overleaf/README.md

 Download from [Free Bangla Fonts Download](https://www.omicronlab.com/bangla-fonts.html)
 </br>
-I'm using Kalpurush.
+I'm using Kalpurush font.
 Without downloading you can take kalpurush.ttf file from this repository.

 ### Add the following code snippet